QTraceHelp/Help/products.md

 The Electronic Product Code™ (EPC) is syntax for unique identifiers assigned to physical objects, unit loads, locations, or other identifiable entity playing a role in business operations.
 (See **Events** for more details.)

+The Electronic Product Code is a universal identifier for any physical object.
+It is used in information systems that need to track or otherwise refer to physical objects.

 Traceability, is defined as the ability to systematically identify a unit of production, track its location and describe any treatments or transformations at all stages of production, processing and distribution.

-Product information is manually added or uploaded to QTrace,
+Product details are manually added or uploaded to QTrace, then items like location, quantity, and generation of EPCs are tracked as Events are recorded in the system.